UPPMAX/UPPMAX-documentation/docs/getting_started/project_apply_bianca.md

 ### 5. Click 'Create New Proposal for NAISS Small/Medium 2026'

-In the 'Open for Proposals' screen you can view which resources are available (and also clock for details) but to create a new proposal click 'Create New Proposal for NAISS Small/Medium 2026'.
+In the 'Open for Proposals' screen you can view which resources are available (and also click for details) but to create a new proposal click 'Create New Proposal for NAISS Small/Medium 2026'.

 ???- question "Example for small project"